Student Self-Harm Response Protocol

 The members of the SHA Team will complete initial training to the administrative faculty as necessary.
 The SHA Team members will be available for consultation as the protocol is introduced as well as to provide ongoing support with the process.

 Earlham College strives to foster an environment that invites students to maintain a standard of responsibility and positive self-care (the ability to respond adequately to one’s emotional, mental, physical, and educational needs).
-Students who are distressed may engage in concerning behaviors that impact themself and the welfare of the college community.
+Students who are distressed may engage in concerning behaviors that impact their welfare and the welfare of the college community.

 The existence of demonstrated suicidal intent, self-harm behavior can be a predictor of eventual suicide.
 While a prediction cannot be made with any degree of certainty that a distressed student will commit suicide, there are behaviors that demonstrate an increasing probability of that risk.
 The behaviors may require further/ongoing assessment by appropriate licensed mental health or medical professionals to ensure the safety of the student, community, and individuals involved.
 The purpose of the assessment is to assist the student by connecting with the appropriate services to afford the student the opportunity to improve his or her welfare and the welfare of the community.
 Given that a suicidal student might not seek services voluntarily, the student may need to be mandated to do so administratively through Student Life or Counseling Services.
 Therefore, students who exhibit these behaviors may be required to participate in mandatory psychological evaluation with necessary follow-up services.
 If an Earlham College student is unable to maintain a standard of responsibility and self-care, various resources on campus are available to assist the student to return to adaptive levels of day-to-day functioning.
 Students who become suicidal or harm themselves may be compromised in their ability to ensure their own self-care.
 Therefore, college faculty/staff on the Earlham College campus can make a report to the SHA Team using an online Self-Harm Behavior Report Form.
 Federal and state laws and professional ethical requirements of confidentiality limit reports from health and mental health professionals.